Interface

 - The IT Components and Interface relationship shows which technology supports which Interfaces.

-This resulted in the visualization of Interfaces with Data Flow Diagram and Interface Circle Map Report with:
+This results in the visualization of Interfaces in the Data Flow Diagram and Interface Circle Map Report with:

 - Overview of the complexity of identifying Interface-clusters